Charithat6505/Charithat6505/README.md

 ### 🔧Areas of Expertise<br>

 🐍 Automating, integrating, and problem-solving with Python at the core.<br>
-⚡ Quick to adapt, faster to build—always learning new tools and stacks.<br>
+⚡ Thriving on rapid learning and adapting to evolving technologies.<br>
 🔍 Focused on efficient data structuring using modern database technologies.<br>

 ---